 While some states are responding to this phenomenon by criminalizing the sending of “dick pics,” courts have interpreted existing laws – including employment laws – as already prohibitive of such actions.
-For instance, one district court held that receiving an unsolicited “dick pic” from a job interviewer constitutes “a form of harassment” that can expose employers to Title VII liability, which may entitle the employee to emotional distress damages.
+For instance, one district court held that receiving an unsolicited “dick pic” from a job interviewer constitutes “a form of sexual harassment” that can expose employers to Title VII liability, which may entitle the employee to emotional distress damages.
 (Stewart v.
 Durham (S.D.
 Miss.
 Feb.
 9, 2017) No. 3:16-CV-744-CWR-LRA, 2017 WL 548994, at *2.)
 While there is a lack of California case law addressing this issue, California employment laws generally provide employees with protections that exceed those of Title VII, and therefore California courts are likely to also consider “cyberflashing” activities to be forms of harassment.

 While the recent “cyberflashing” trend may quickly grow out of style as states pass laws criminalizing such behavior, employees should know that such activities may be considered a form of sexual harassment that is currently illegal under California employment laws.
 Similarly, employers should be aware of their possible legal exposure if this activity is occurring among their employees, and should develop policies on how the company will respond to any reports of such behavior, and what the company will do to prevent such behavior.
-Attorneys well-versed in employment issues can assist both employers and employees in navigating the evolving waters of the impact that “dick pics” may have in the workplace.
+Employment discrimination Attorneys well-versed in employment issues can assist both employers and employees in navigating the evolving waters of the impact that “dick pics” may have in the workplace.